MGuentherGits/ui5dev_extended/README.md

 ## Configuration

 No configuration file is needed to start webserver, but if you need proxy (destinations) you can use `neo-app.json` configration from SAP Web IDE or provide `config.js` file which is a bit simpler to write.
 You can use both in one project.
-Only the routing part is already used.

 `neo-app.json`
 ```json